 —Michelle Nicholasen, Communications Specialist, Weatherhead Center for International Affairs

 Weatherhead Center Faculty Associate Erica Chenoweth is a professor of public policy at Harvard Kennedy School and the Susan S. and Kenneth L. Wallach Professor at the Radcliffe Institute for Advanced Study at Harvard University.
-She has two forthcoming books: Civil Resistance: What Everyone Needs to Know® (Oxford University Press, 2019) and The Oxford Handbook of Terrorism (Oxford University Press, 2019), coedited by Chenoweth and Richard English, Andreas Gofas, and Stathis N. Kalyvas.
+They have two forthcoming books: Civil Resistance: What Everyone Needs to Know® (Oxford University Press, 2019) and The Oxford Handbook of Terrorism (Oxford University Press, 2019), coedited by Chenoweth and Richard English, Andreas Gofas, and Stathis N. Kalyvas.